TheyCallMeAndyBro/restaurantList_CRUD/README.md

 ## Introduce

-This website is create by Node.js & Express.js and MySQL.
-I also use Sequelize(Node.js ORM(Object Relational Mapping) tool) to operate database.User can use the button to create/delete/read/update restaurant.
-Hope you can have a good user experience
+This website is built with Node.js, Express.js, and MySQL.
+I've leveraged Sequelize, a Node.js ORM (Object Relational Mapping) tool, to interact with the database.
+Users can  manage restaurants through  buttons for creation, deletion, reading, and updating.
+I trust you'll have delightful user experience.

 ![restaurantListDemo](<Recording 2023-09-27 at 12.26.10.gif>)